 The Allergy & Asthma Network (AAN), American Lung Association (ALA), American Partnership for Eosinophilic Disorders (APFED), and Asthma and Allergy Foundation of America (AAFA) are collaborating on this initiative.
-Together they hosted a virtual externally led patient-focused drug development (EL-PFDD) meeting on September 20, 2021.
+Together they hosted a virtual externally-led patient-focused drug development (EL-PFDD) meeting, collected written comments, and conducted an online survey.

-The virtual meeting was divided into two sessions.
+The virtual EL-PFDD meeting held on September 20, 2021, was divided into two sessions.
 The first session focused on the patient experience, including symptoms and disease burden.
 The second session focused on treatment options.
 Each session featured presentations from patients/caregivers followed by a live, moderated discussion.

-Participants were invited to take polls, submit comments and questions during the live stream, and/or call in to contribute to the discussion.
+Participants took polls, submitted comments and questions during the live stream, and/or called in to contribute to the discussion.

 What is a patient focused drug development (PFDD) meeting?

 The U.S. Food and Drug Administration (FDA) established the patient-focused drug development (PFDD) initiative in 2006 to collect patient insights on specific diseases and their impact on daily life, as well as treatment options.
 PFDD meetings are designed to connect patients and families directly with the FDA, as well as drug researchers and developers.
 The meetings and resulting reports help the FDA identify what is important to patients, and what people want treatment to look like (apart from a cure).

 The goal of the Little Airways, Big Voices PFDD meeting was to gather patient insights about living with and managing asthma in childhood that will inform new treatment strategies, effectively engage families in drug development, and improve health outcomes.